ethereum/ethereum-org-website/src/content/contributing/adding-exchanges/index.md

 - Proof that the exchange is a legitimate trading company
 - Any additional information you might have – this might be information about the company like years of operation, financial backing etc.

-We need this info so that we can correctly list the exchange in our [exchange finder tool](/en/get-eth/#country-picker).
+We need this info so that we can accurately [help users find an exchange they can use](/en/get-eth/#country-picker).

 And so that ethereum.org can be more confident that the exchange is a legitimate and safe service.